gautemo/Gaute-Meek-Olsen/src/dev-blog/creating-an-aws-lambda-kotlin-function.md

 ![Alt Text](./assets/creating-an-aws-lambda-kotlin-function.png)

-Create file `Main.kt` that will hold our function we want to deploy to an AWS Lambda function.
+Create file `Main.kt` that will hold the function we want to deploy to an AWS Lambda function.

 ```kotlin
 class Main {